eye-division/jennyblyth/_gallery/carolyn-horton.md

 ---
 title: CAROLYN HORTON
 description_markdown: >-
-  ### THE CIRCUS IS COMING TO TOWN&nbsp;

-  **NOVEMBER - DECEMBER 2016**

-  JBFA at ART JERICHO 6 King Street Oxford OX2 6DF

-  Prints, Collage, Chine Collee, Etchings, Monotypes inspired by Gifford Circus.&nbsp;
+  ### &nbsp;

-  Horton is an artist specialising in printmaking, drawing and painting, and master paper restorer of Old Master works of art on paper Her world is paper - from hand-dyed, ‘Gampi’, as fine as gossamer, to hand-made, with weight and texture.
+  Carolyn Horton is an artist specialising in printmaking, drawing and painting, and master paper restorer of Old Master works of art on paper Her world is paper - from hand-dyed, ‘Gampi’, as fine as gossamer, to hand-made, with weight and texture.
 Pegged up in the studio, paper sheets hang like exotic laundry - richly coloured with patterns ‘lifted’ from surfaces such as old scoured printing plates - spotted and spangled to recreate the sawdust of the ring, the shimmer of an over-skirt, the speckledy-hen feathers of a chicken.

   Composing her narrative from a m&ecirc;l&eacute;e of chosen themes from the